• Skip to Content

 Combined Performance/Music Education Curriculum

-An optional program can be arranged for outstanding students who desire to meet the requirements of majors in both performance and music education.
-Admission to this rigorous program is by written consent of the coordinator of the appropriate performance area and the coordinator of music education after the student has completed two semesters.
+An option to double-major in music education and music performance or music composition can be arranged for outstanding students who desire to meet the requirements of majors in both areas.
+Admission to this rigorous program is by written consent of the coordinator of the appropriate area and the coordinator of music education after the student has completed two semesters.
 This curriculum satisfies the course requirements of the professional certificate for birth through adult.
-The numerous possible combinations of performance with music education cannot be listed separately here.
-When students become a candidate for this degree, their advisors designate the specific courses that must be taken to satisfy the requirements for both a bachelor’s in performance and a bachelor’s in music education.
-By attending summer sessions, if appropriate courses are available, it may be possible to complete the combined curriculum in four calendar years, although it usually takes longer.
+The numerous possible combinations of performance and composition with music education cannot be listed separately here.
+Advisors in cooperation with the student will determine when to take coursework.
+Students in this program typically add one or two semesters to their college experience.

 Suggested Plan of Study